databricks/koalas/docs/source/index.rst

 Koalas: pandas APIs on Apache Spark
 ============================================

-The Koalas project makes data scientists more productive when interacting with big data, by augmenting Apache Spark's Python DataFrame API to be compatible with Pandas'.
+Koalas makes data scientists more productive when interacting with big data, by augmenting Apache Spark's `Python DataFrame API <https://spark.apache.org/docs/latest/api/python/index.html>`_ to be compatible with `pandas DataFrame <https://pandas.pydata.org/>`_.

-Pandas is the de facto standard (single-node) dataframe implementation in Python, while Spark is the de facto standard for big data processing.
-With this package, data scientists can:
+pandas is the de facto standard (single-node) DataFrame implementation in Python, while Spark is the de facto standard for big data processing.
+With Koalas package, you can:

-* Be immediately productive with Spark, with no learning curve, if one is already familiar with Pandas.
+* Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
-* Have a single codebase that works both with Pandas (tests, smaller datasets) and with Spark (distributed datasets).
+* Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).

 .. toctree::
     :maxdepth: 3

     quickstart
     reference/index